Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Introduction

 \subsubsection{Number of Bins}

-For a given finite (or infinite) $N$, does there exist an equilibrium; i.e., is it possible to find optimal encoder actions (the boundaries of the bins) $\mm_0,\mm_1,\ldots,\mm_N$ and decoder actions (the centroids of the bins) $u_1,u_2,\ldots,u_N$ which satisfy \eqref{centroid} and \eqref{eq:centroidBoundaryEq} simultaneously?
-Here two possible different methods are: \begin{enumerate} \item[(i)] Lloyd's Method I: After the initial selection of $\mm_0,\mm_1,\ldots,\mm_N$, determine $u_1,u_2,\ldots,u_N$ by \eqref{centroid}, and after updating $u_1,u_2,\ldots,u_N$, find the corresponding $\mm_0,\mm_1,\ldots,\mm_N$ by \eqref{eq:centroidBoundaryEq}.
-Then, continue this iteration.
-For this approach, the convergence of this Lloyd-Max iteration is the key issue. \item[(ii)] Fixed-point approach: By combining \eqref{centroid} and \eqref{eq:centroidBoundaryEq},
+For a given finite (or infinite) $N$, does there exist an equilibrium with $N$ bins; i.e., is it possible to find optimal encoder actions (the boundaries of the bins) $\mm_0,\mm_1,\ldots,\mm_N$ and decoder actions (the centroids of the bins) $u_1,u_2,\ldots,u_N$ which satisfy \eqref{centroid} and \eqref{eq:centroidBoundaryEq} simultaneously?
+In relation to this problem, we introduce the following definition regarding the maximum possible number of bins in equilibrium for a given problem setup. \begin{definition} For a given source density and a certain bias $b$, we define the maximum possible number of bins in equilibrium as follows:

-is obtained for $k=1,2,\ldots,N$.
-Then, the problem reduces to determining whether there exists a fixed vector $\mm_0,\mm_1,\ldots,\mm_N$ satisfying these equations. \end{enumerate}
+\end{definition} \begin{remark} Note that $N_{\max}(b) < \infty$ implies that there is a finite upper bound on the number of bins in equilibrium, while if $N_{\max}(b) = \infty$, then there exist equilibria with an arbitrarily large number of bins. \end{remark}